dhope-scottlogic/blog/_posts/2024-02-19-message_types.md

  Nonetheless events do mean tighter coupling between services and won't always scale if consumer numbers are high.

-Whatever you go for, have a clear plan. try and make it consistent and logical and don't go into it accidentally.
-Don't randomly mix instructions, state and events within a service without any clear reasoning.
-That said, don't try and have a one size fits all enterprise wide pattern.
+Whatever you go for, have a clear plan, try to be consistent and logical and don't make a choice accidentally.
+Put another way don't randomly mix instructions, state and events within a service without any clear reasoning.
+This doesn't mean you should try and have a one size fits all enterprise wide pattern.
 Even in a single domain it may be fine to have one service emitting state and another service listening to that and sending commands to do specific things when the data changes.

 In part 2 I'll go into more detail on state messages looking at how to pick the right granularity for the data.